-The formal name for the "Independent Review Organization" is the "Independent Review Entity."
+Legal The formal name for the "Independent Review Organization" is the "Independent Review Entity."
 It is sometimes called the "IRE."
+Terms is sometimes called the "IRE."

 Step 1: To make a Level 2 Appeal, you (or your representative or your doctor or other prescriber) must contact the Independent Review Organization and ask for a review of your case.